China's coronavirus infections hit daily record, deaths climb to 304

 Hubei has been under virtual quarantine for the last week, with roads sealed off and public transport shut down.
 The province extended its Lunar New Year holiday break to Feb.
 13 in a bid to contain the outbreak.

 But the province is not totally sealed.
-People are leaving Hubei on foot over a bridge spanning the Yangtze river, entering Jiujiang city in neighboring Jiangxi province.
+People are leaving Hubei on foot over a bridge spanning the Yangtze river, entering Jiujiang city in neighbouring Jiangxi province.

 Lu Yuejin, a 50-year-old farmer from a village on the Hubei side of the bridge, was trying to gain passage for her leukaemia-stricken daughter on Saturday.